 There are over $60 billion in CAPs.
 Over three million Canadians are members of them.
-CAPs include all group RRSPs, defined contribution pension plans (DCPPs), deferred profit sharing plans (DPSPs), employee profit sharing plans (EPSPs), and all other types of employee non-registered savings plans, in which employees make investment decisions.
+CAPs include all group RRSPs, defined contribution pension plans (DCPPs), deferred profit-sharing plans (DPSPs), employee profit-sharing plans (EPSPs), and all other types of employee non-registered savings plans, in which employees make investment decisions.

-Potential risk for employers As employees learn their legal rights, a company’s fiduciary obligations could perhaps be the most worrying of all for employers.
+A potential risk for employers As employees learn their legal rights, a company’s fiduciary obligations could perhaps be the most worrying of all for employers.
 In Canada, employers have been found liable for failure to bring the terms of benefit policies to the attention of employees.

 Several years ago Bell Canada was caught off guard, as many other Canadian companies in the coming years will be as the baby boomers begin to retire en masse.
-Many of its retirees received a large cash settlement from Bell Canada as a result of allegations that this company had not communicated to its employees the inherent risk of the group RRSP that it had set up and was promoting to its employees.
+Many of its retirees received a large cash settlement from Bell Canada as a result of allegations that this company had not communicated to its employees the inherent risk of the group RRSP that it had set up and was promoted to its employees.
 Even though Bell Canada was not making contributions on behalf of its employees, it still chose to settle the dispute rather than fight it out in court.

 Canadians have a newfound interest in class action litigation.
 Justice William O. Douglas, the longest-serving justice in the history of the U.S. Supreme Court, once wrote, “The class action is one of the few legal remedies the small claimant has against those that command the status quo.”

-Class action lawsuits are seeing more success in the last three years than they have in the previous decade, and it appears that our Canadian courts are now prepared to certify class action suits for breach of employment-related obligations, says employment and labour lawyer Michael Sherrard, of Toronto-based Sherrard Kuzz LLP.
+Class action lawsuits are seeing more success in the last three years than they have in the previous decade, and it appears that our Canadian courts are now prepared to certify class action suits for breach of employment-related obligations, says employment and labor lawyer Michael Sherrard, of Toronto-based Sherrard Kuzz LLP.